arestivo/slides/markdown/css3.md

 ---

-template:inverse
+template: inverse
-name:transforms
+name: transforms
-# Transforms
+# Transform

 ---

-#Transform
+# Transform

 * The **transform** property modifies the coordinate space of the CSS visual formatting model:
-  * A space-separated list of transforms, which are applied one after the others.
+  * A space-separated list of transforms applied one after the others.
-* The **transform-origin** property specifies the position of the transform origin:
+* The **transform-origin** property specifies the origin of the transformation:
   * By default, it is at the center of the element.
   * It takes two values (x-offset and y-offset) that can be a length, a percentage, or one of *left*, *center*, *right*, *top*, and *bottom*.